raasoft/coding-challenge/Readme.md

 If you open your browser and navigate to [http://localhost:8080/v1/ui/](http://localhost:8080/v1/ui/) you can interact with it with a custom ui app to test the web app manually.

+If you want to execute validation tests, you need to setup a development environment where to launch validation tests.
+Please read [this section](DeveloperGuide.md#validation-testing) to launch validation tests.

 ### Running the web app in Docker

 If you use Docker, you can run the web app using docker by issuing: